SamirTalwar/monospacedmonologues.com/content/posts/2017-05-31--more-like-hask-hell-lol.md

   <figcaption><em>John:</em> I guess that some applications just want to be imperative!</figcaption>
 </figure>

 I wouldn't use Haskell for this project.
-But I would absolutely use it again, just not for anything where there’s more than one layer of I/O. And I'd only use it if there was serious computation going on.
+But I would absolutely use it again, just not for anything where there's more than one layer of I/O. And I'd only use it if there was serious computation going on.
 Most of this project is side effects: talking to GitHub, talking to the database, loading the configuration from environment variables, serving over HTTP.

 I don't think I've ever said this before, but I wish I'd just used node.js.